adriangershfeld/solana-trading-bot/README.md

+forked for if i need to modify anything :)

 # Solana Trading Bot (Beta)

 The Solana Trading Bot is a software tool designed to automate the buying and selling of tokens on the Solana blockchain.